brentsimmons/ranchero.com/pages/index.markdown

 <div class="separator"></div>

 <p>It is not a company or even a formal organization.
-It’s just people working together, and <a href="https://github.com/Ranchero-Software/NetNewsWire/blob/master/CONTRIBUTING.md">everyone is welcomed — and encouraged! — to help out</a>.
+We’re an enthusiastic team of people from around the world, and <a href="https://github.com/Ranchero-Software/NetNewsWire/blob/master/CONTRIBUTING.md">everyone is encouraged to help out</a>.
 You can find our <a href="https://github.com/ranchero-software">repositories on GitHub</a>.</p>

-<p>We’re an enthusiastic team of people from around the world.
-And we think it’s the hottest team in the Mac and iOS worlds. 🐥</p>
+<p>And we think it’s the hottest team in the Mac and iOS worlds. 🐥</p>

 <div class="separator"></div>
 </div>